-1. The discussion on the evolution of the multinational company during the 21st Century and the decade of the nineties may be used as an extension of the discussion of Chapter One since it illustrates the changing role of the U.S. multinational.
-The focus in this section is how the relative importance of U.S. MNCs after WW II changed from one of dominating world markets to a more competitive world market where U.S. multinationals compete with strong multinationals from Japan, Western Europe, Asia and many developing countries.
+U.S. MNCs after WW II changed from one of dominating world markets to a more competitive world market where U.S. multinationals compete with strong multinationals from Japan, Western Europe, Asia and many developing countries.
 This competitive environment is forcing MNCs to examine new ways to remain competitive.
 Some of these changes will be discussed as the course evolves.

 2. Besides the discussion of the concept of protectionism and different trade barriers, a class discussion on how markets are protected can be interesting.
-On the one hand the United States alleges to be for free trade, yet it ignores the WTO in its trade dispute with Japan over opening its markets for U.S. automobile parts.
+On the one hand the United States alleges to be for free trade, yet it ignores the WTO in its trade dispute with Japan over opening its markets for a variety of products and services from America.
 The U.S. also has trade barriers.
 See, for example, Crossing Borders 2-1.